jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 title: Hi, I'm Jonas!
 ---

-<br>I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
+I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
 I try to reduce catastrophic risks from AI by improving the governance of frontier AI developers.
 My research focuses on risk management, corporate governance, auditing, and regulation.

 Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at Google DeepMind’s Public Policy team.
 I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/) where I'm still a Research Affiliate and board member.